pschool-in/curriculum/content/grammar/pronoun/pronoun-classifySentence.md

-# Identify
+# True or False

 (pronoun-1)

-Identify if these sentences have personal pronouns or not.
+True or False: The below sentence has personal pronoun.

-Yes
+True

 ```
 She is a good girl.
 It is a good book.
 They are in the park.
 It is on the table.
 She has kept it safely.

 He is sleeping.
 The book belongs to her.
 The house belongs to his dad.
 I am a good writer.
 Maya is his cousin.

 The laptop belongs to us.
 They own black bikes.
 They go to the movies.
 He likes cake.
 She is going to school.
 ```

-No
+False

 ```
 Karan is playing.
 Sakshi is a good student.
 Anya and Avi are very smart.
 The eraser is used to correct mistakes.
 The dress is purple.

 Racing cars are very fast.
 Naman is my cousin.
 Karan is my brother.
 Anisha is my niece.
 My mom is very sweet.

 My dad is a good person.
 The phone fell down.
 Ravi is eating.
 The phone is ringing.
 The girls are sleeping.
 ```

 (pronoun-2)

-Identify whether these sentences have demonstrative pronouns or not.
+True or False: The below sentence has demonstrative pronoun.

-Yes
+True

 ```
 These are very yummy.